JayjeetAtGithub/tinyc/README.md

 # TinyC

-> A simple container implementation in Go for learning about containers, images, Linux namespaces, CGroups, Go Lang, etc.
+> A simple container implementation in Go for learning about containers, images, linux namespaces, cgroups, go lang, etc.

 ### Running Instructions
 ```